98srkulkarni98/BoostConverterGNUOctave/README.md

 # BoostConverterGNUOctave
-Solution to state space equation
+Solution to state space equation.
+This model simply solves the ODE in the On duration and off duration of the switch by updating the initial condition.
+The idea is to show the difference in average model and actual model.
 ```
 ##* ========================================================================
 ##* Title             : Boost Converter Simulation